qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

       I# (+# (*# (+# x 3#) (+# x 5#)) (*# (+# x 7#) (+# x 11#)))
       }
 ```
-and is the same as for the final encoding on a newtype around an Int with the exception of a few coercions:
+and is the same as for the final encoding on a newtype around an Int with the exception of a few casts:
 ```
 evalAddMulBig1 :: Eval -> Int
 evalAddMulBig1